funmagsoft/ecare-infrastructure/README.md

 ## Bootstrap Module

 The `bootstrap` module creates authentication for Terraform state management.
-This module replaces deprecated bash scripts and provides Infrastructure as Code (IaC) management.
+This module provides Infrastructure as Code (IaC) management.
+Resources created by this module are consumed by GitHub Actions to manage infrastructure repositories.

 ### What It Creates